etienneleba/milow/README.md

-# Milow: The Test-Driven AI Assistant
+# Milow : The Test-Driven AI Assistant 🚀

 <br />

 Milow is still in beta version, he is waiting for your feedback and contributions.